 Autoimmune disease symptoms, such as aching joints, tissue destruction, and inflammation

-Difficulty fighting infections or infections that last a long time.
+Trouble fighting infections or having infections that last a long time.
 For example:

-Taking antibiotics for more than one or two months with no success
+Taking antibiotics for more than 1 or 2 months with no success

 Having infections that other people fight off easily, such as fungal infections of